djxprice/flownotes/README.md

    - Click "Note+"
    - Drag the popout to desired position on canvas
    - Type your note text
+   - (Optional) Click "📐 Draw" to draw a rectangle on the canvas
    - Click "Save & Close"

 2. **View Notes:**